 Well, I thought, why not use beans in chocolate for either a pre-work out snack or post-workout.
 And that’s how I came up with the recipe.
 Because, well, chocolate.

-How Healthy are Beans in Workout Snacks?
+How Healthy are Black Beans in Protein Bites?

 Beans are really the perfect energizing snack, full of protein, fiber and a slew of other nutritional benefits.
 These include: